-- You are here: Home > Prospecting for Buried Gold
+- You are here: Home > The Perils of Over-Storage

 You are here

-Traditionally, commercial storage providers have offered offsite management and storage for infrequently accessed physical documents and records, essentially acting as an extension of an organization’s onsite file rooms and records centers.
-What organizations and their employees don’t typically realize are the magnitude of the costs and significant risks associated with overuse of these services, what we will refer to as over-storage.
+Commercial storage providers provide a valuable service by offering offsite storage for infrequently accessed physical documents and records, essentially acting as an extension of an organization’s onsite file rooms and records centers.
+Organizations and their employees don’t typically realize the magnitude of the costs and significant risks associated with overuse of these services, what we will refer to as over-storage.